tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Works with CLB (v1) and NLB (v2 - binary encoded)
 - End to end encryption - e.g. unbroken HTTPS (tcp listener)
 - Use PROXY Protocol, you can't add a HTTP header, it isn't decrypted

+## Question Technique

+A catagram.io Lambda function creates a connection to a Database and downloads some assets when executed.
+You notice your costs for the lambda function are excessive because every invocation is using 1 second to perform this connection and download.
+What options do you have to reduce costs and improve execution time?

+### Keyword Identification